Get

 Bloat

 Bloat is a serious, potentially fatal disease that’s caused when your dog’s stomach fills with gas, food, or liquid and then twists itself.
-As brewer’s yeast is known to enhance the fermentation process in ruminant livestock, there has been concern that it could increase gas formation in the canine stomach as well.
-Although there is some suggestion that the addition of yeast may result in some increased gas formation, it is unlikely (though not impossible) that your dog could develop bloat from ingesting it.
+As brewer’s yeast is known to enhance the fermentation process in ruminant livestock, there has been concern that it could increase gas buildup in the canine stomach as well.
+Although there is some suggestion that the addition of yeast may result in some increased gas formation, it is unlikely (though not impossible) that your dog could develop bloat from ingesting it, especially if they eat too much.

 Deep-chested breeds like Great Danes or Mastiffs are more prone to bloat than others, but any dog can be afflicted.
-To reduce the risk of bloat, start with small amounts of yeast and build up gradually once you’re sure your dog can tolerate it well.
+To reduce the risk of bloat, consult with your vet first and start with very small amounts of yeast and build up gradually once you’re sure your dog can tolerate it well.

 Don’t Dogs Get Yeast Infections?